Understanding Renal Anemia

 Article posted in:

 Editor’s Note: Have you ever wondered why you feel tired so easily if your kidneys are not working well?
 Or curious about how your kidney function affects the amount of oxygen in your body?
+It might be anemia.
 In this post, our guest blogger Dr. Jenna Henderson explains in detail why anemia is caused by kidney damage and how it can be managed with current therapies.
 This information is for educational and informational purposes only.

 Many kidney patients wonder why they feel so tired all of the time, and often the answer is anemia.
 A deficiency of the blood can happen at any stage of kidney problems but is of greatest concern for those with the advanced renal disease.
 There are also different types of anemia and many kidney patients have more than one reason for anemia.
 For someone without kidney ailments the solution to anemia may be as simple as increasing the amount of iron in their diet, but with renal patients, it is usually more complicated than that.